hsalinasGIT/SHARE_pyPSEDAS_MMS/README.md

-# SHARE_pyPSEDAS_MMS
+# SHARE_pyPSEDAS_MMS_currdir
-A collection of Jupyter Notebooks which use pySPEDAS to analyze MMS data
+A collection of Jupyter Notebooks which use pySPEDAS to analyze Electric Current from MMS Observations